scrime-u-bordeaux/scrimpt/README.md

 2. Installation:

  We recomend you install these sripts on the most recent version of your chosen Ubuntu based distribution.
-We also recomend you turn on the developpement option in you update manager.
+We also recomend you turn on the developpement option in your update manager.

  * Make sure you have git installed <br />
  ```sudo apt install git``` <br />